-Youth Blood Alcohol Concentration (BAC) Limits (Underage Operators of Non-Commercial Motor Vehicles)
+Underage Blood Alcohol Concentration (BAC) Limits (Underage Operators of Non-Commercial Motor Vehicles)

-BAC limit policies establish the maximum amount of alcohol that underage drivers can have in their bloodstream when operating a motor vehicle.
-BAC is commonly expressed as a percentage.
-For instance, a BAC of 0.08 percent means that a person has 8 parts of alcohol per 10,000 parts of blood in the body.
-State laws generally specify BAC levels in terms of grams of alcohol per 100 milliliters of blood (often abbreviated as grams per deciliter, or g/dL).
-BAC levels can be detected by breath, blood, or urine tests.
-The laws of each state specify the preferred or required types of tests used for measurement.
-13
+BAC Limit policies establish the maximum amount of alcohol that drivers can have in their bloodstream when operating a motor vehicle.

+Blood alcohol concentration (BAC)13 limits determine the amount of alcohol allowed in a person's bloodstream when operating a motor vehicle.
+BAC levels can be detected by breath, blood, or urine tests.14 State laws generally specify BAC levels in terms of grams of alcohol per 100 milliliters of blood (often abbreviated as grams per deciliter, or g/dL).

-There is strong scientific evidence that as BAC increases, the cognitive and motor skills needed to operate a motor vehicle are increasingly impaired.
+There is strong scientific evidence that as BAC increases, the cognitive and motor skills needed to operate a motor vehicle are increasingly impaired (Lacey, et. al., 2016).
 BAC statutes establish criteria for determining when the operator of a vehicle is sufficiently impaired to constitute a threat to public safety and is therefore violating the law.
-Currently, 50 states mandate a BAC limit of 0.08 g/dL for drivers over age 21.
+Currently, 50 states (49 states and the District of Columbia) mandate a BAC limit of 0.08 g/dL for drivers age 21 and over.
 In 2018, Utah became the first state to lower the BAC limit to 0.05 g/dL.

-Underage drivers' ability to safely operate a motor vehicle may be impaired at a lower BAC than that of adults because of lower body mass, lack of physiological development, and lack of driving experience.
+The ability of drivers under age 21 to safely operate a motor vehicle may be impaired at a lower BAC than that of adults because of lower body mass, lack of physiological development, and lack of driving experience.
 Partly due to financial incentives established by the federal government, all states in the United States have enacted low BAC limits for underage drivers.
-Laws establishing very low legal BAC limits of 0.02 g/dL or less for drivers under the legal drinking age of 21 are widely referred to as zero-tolerance laws.
+Laws that established BAC limits of 0.02 g/dL or less for drivers under age 21 are widely referred to as zero-tolerance laws.